Braves vs. Mets Prediction: Will Atlanta end skid?

 Citi Field, Queens, NY

-As of this writing, our MLB Public Betting Page shows that 62% of bets are on the Braves’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 58% of bets are on the Mets’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Braves vs. Mets MLB Betting Trends

-The total has gone UNDER in 6 of Atlanta’s last 8 games when playing on the road against NY Mets
+Braves are 3-10 SU in their last 13 games when playing as the underdog.

-Over/Under has gone OVER in 10 of NY Mets’ last 12 games at home

-The total has gone UNDER in 12 of Atlanta’s last 17 games against an opponent in the National League East Division

-The total has gone UNDER in 6 of NY Mets’ last 8 games when playing at home against Atlanta
+The total has gone OVER in 9 of NY Mets’ last 11 games played on a Friday.

+Braves are 23-7 SU in their last 30 games played on a Friday.

 Braves vs. Mets MLB BETTING PREDICTION